CASD-EU/Seminar_data_catalog/README.md

 In this seminar, we will learn:
 - What is data governance?
 - What is metadata management?
-- What is a data catalog?
-- What are the popular data catalog implementations?
+- What are the popular metadata management tools?
-- How to use Open-Metadata(OM) as a data catalog?
+- How to use Open-Metadata(OM) as a metadata management tool?

 ## 1. What is data governance?